-For the 47th installment of the “Does It Matter?” series, we looked into quarterback college sack rates.
+For the 45th installment of the “Does It Matter?” series, we looked into quarterback college sack rates.
 The objective was to see if sack rate percentages were consistently predictive of either high or low fantasy finishes.
-From this research, we found an optimal sack percentage range that occurred at a higher rate, and applied it to the 2024 NFL Draft class.
+From this research, we found an optimal sack percentage range that occurred at a higher rate which you can apply to your prospect scouting.
 Here are all of our findings:

 Methodology